 The controversy of the Second Amendment exists because, erroneously, some have insisted that the right to keep and bear arms is a state (as in Ohio, Texas, Florida) right and not an individual right.
 However, it is clear that the first clause — “A well regulated Militia, being necessary to the security of a free State” — means a free America.
-The word “State” also means nation/country, such as “the State of Israel” or “the Arab States” or “Secretary of State.”
+The word “State” also means nation/country.
 In other words, the nation can best form a well-regulated militia (army/navy) if its militia (originally, men between the ages of 18 and 45) are free to keep and bear arms.

 With the ratification of the 13th, 14th and 19th Amendments, all of-age Americans were recognized as full, ruling-class citizens.
 Arms possession was — and still is — the signature of being a citizen, not a subject to some monarchy and most assuredly not mentally inept, a child, a felon or a substance abuser.